-Additional methods of particular importance in the development of these intellectual skills are: the deliberate modelling of these skills in lectures and classes; the individual feedback given on class contributions and assessed work; provision of special sessions on research skills and methodologies; and individual dissertation supervisions.

-Moreover, a number of the teaching and learning methods mentioned above are employed with the intention that they should especially contribute to the development of understanding it contains;

-4. Demonstrate competence in postgraduate research skills through a substantial research dissertation and/or project with a mission emphasis. these skills.
-These include: guided independent reading; student-led seminars with questions and discussion; practical exercises and simulations; problem analysis; class reading and discussion of primary texts; and role play.
+Additional methods of particular importance in the development of these intellectual skills are the deliberate modelling of these skills in lectures and classes; the individual feedback given on class contributions and assessed work: provision of special sessions on research skills and methodologies; and individual dissertation supervisions.
+Moreover, a number of the teaching and learning methods mentioned above are employed with the intention that they should especially contribute to the development of these skills.
+These include guided independent reading; student-led seminars with questions and discussion; practical exercises and simulations; problem analysis; class reading and discussion of primary texts; role play.

-Assessment method
+Assessment Method

-The various assessment methods employed (see Assessment under 'Knowledge and Understanding') all place great emphasis, as shown in the assessment criteria, on the learner's ability to demonstrate these skills.
+The various assessment methods employed (see 'Knowledge and Understanding' - Assessment) all place great emphasis, as shown in the assessment criteria, on the learner's ability to demonstrate these skills.
 Both written pieces (essays, written examinations, dissertations) and oral presentations (e.g., student-led seminars) provide a vehicle for the demonstration of these skills.